EdwinWenink/llm_tool_calls/README.md

 ```
 AZURE_OPENAI_ENDPOINT=
 API_VERSION=
+NS_APP_KEY=  # API key for the NS App to retrieve disruption data
+NS_APIM_KEY=  # API key for the ChatNS API returning completions
+DEPLOYMENT_NAME=  # Name of the model deployment generating completions
 ```

-Note that only more recent APIs have access to tool calling.
+Note that only more recent completion APIs have access to tool calling.

 ## Conversation about the weather